growthbook/dom-mutator/README.md

 ## Pausing / Resuming the Global MutationObserver

-While the library is waiting for elements to appear, it runs `document.querySelectorAll` every time a batch of elements is added to the DOM.
+While the library is waiting for elements to appear, it runs `document.querySelectorAll` every time a batch of elements is added or removed from the DOM.

-This is fast enough for most cases, but if you want more control, you can pause and resume the global MutationObserver.
+This is performant enough in most cases, but if you want more control, you can pause and resume the global MutationObserver on demand.

 One example use case is if you are making a ton of DOM changes that you know have nothing to do with the elements you are watching.
 You would pause right before making the changes and resume after.